High-order numerical integration on self-affine sets: Problem setting

+\begin{remark}[Hausdorff measure and application to the wave scattering by fractal screens] Given an IFS, one can construct infinitely many invariant measures, parame\-trized by \( \vec{\mu} \).
+Nonetheless, in some cases, this measure coincides with the (normalized) \( d \)-dimensional Hausdorff measure \( \msH^d(\Gamma) \) (see~\cite[3.10(iii)]{Bog2007}).
+Assume that the IFS \( \IFS = \setwt{S_\ell}{\ell \in \bbL} \) satisfy the \emph{Open Set Condition} (OSC).
+More precisely, there exists a nonempty bounded open set \( U \) such that \( \OpSet\plr{U} \subset U \) and \( S_i(U) \cap S_j(U) = \varnothing \) for \( i \neq j \in \bbL \).
+Moreover, let \( \IFS \) be a similar IFS, \emph{cf.}~\cref{eq:ifs-contractive-similitude}.
+In this case one can show that the Hausdorff dimension \( d \) of \( \Gamma \) is a unique solution to \( \sum_{\ell \in \bbL} \rho_\ell^d = 1 \), see~\cite[Thm.~9.3]{Fal2014}.
+Choosing \( \mu_\ell = \rho_\ell^d \) yields the invariant measure \( \mu \colon E \mapsto \msH^d\plr{E \cap \Gamma} / \msH^d(\Gamma) \), see~\cite[Thm.~5.3(1)(iii)]{Hut1981}.
 This example is of importance for applications in the computational scattering theory.
-Recently, Hausdorff measure based boundary element methods (BEM) were developed for scattering by fractal screens, see~\cite{caetano2024}.
-A non-exhaustive list of self-similar sets satisfying the OSC includes Sierpinski gasket, Koch snowflake and Cantor sets.
-Let us remark that one of favorable properties of the Hausdorff measure compared is its invariance with respect to orthogonal transformations.
-This can be used for efficient computation of singular integrals arising in the Hausdorff BEM, \emph{cf.}~\cite{gibbs2023}. \end{remark} \begin{remark} The above construction of the invariant measure remains valid and yields the same measure if the compact \( K \) is replaced by \( \Gamma \). \end{remark}
+Recently, Hausdorff measure based boundary element methods (BEM) were developed for scattering by fractal screens, see~\cite{caetano2024}, and extended to non-planar fractals in~\cite{cw25}.
+A non-exhaustive list of self-similar sets satisfying the OSC includes Sierpi\'nski gasket, Koch snowflake and Cantor sets.
+Let us remark that one of favorable properties of the Hausdorff measure compared to a generic invariant measure is its invariance with respect to orthogonal transformations.
+This can be used for efficient computation of singular integrals arising in the Hausdorff BEM, \emph{cf.}~\cite{gibbs2023,gibbs2024}. \end{remark}